 If you want to add new data and would like your data to be automatically included in your Pivot Table calculations, just right-click on the pivot table and select Refresh.

 Conditionally format your Pivot Table

 If you look at Column B within Pivot table closely, you will find that it is hard to tell the highest value at a glance.
 To solve this problem, we can apply conditional formatting to Pivot Table.

 Select range B2: B4 and then click on Home -> Conditional Formatting -> New Rule to open New Formatting Rule dialog box.
-Select Data Bar in Format Style field box and then select your own color in color field.After you click on the OK button, you will see that a lot of data bars appear in column B. And from these data bars, you can easily tell that the highest box office occurred in the year 2015 and the lowest was in the year 1996.
+Select Data Bar in the Format Style field box and then select your own color in the color field.After you click on the OK button, you will see that a lot of data bars appear in column B. And from these data bars, you can easily tell that the highest box office occurred in the year 2015 and the lowest was in the year 1996.